Terms of Business

 Payment for our services

-We receive commission from the insurers or product providers but make charges for handling your insurances.
-On request, we will be pleased to provide business clients with information about any commission received by us in the handling of your insurances.
-Cancellation refunds are made net of a 25% administration charge subject to a minimum charge of £10.
-There is no refund where the annual premium is less than £50.
+We normally receive a commission from the insurers or product providers but make charges for handling your insurances.
+On request, we will be pleased to provide you with information about any commission received by us in the handling of your insurances.
+Adjustments to policies arranged after the inception or renewal date will be subject to a £10 administration charge.
+Motor insurance certificates of insurance are legal documents and a charge of £15 is made when one is lost and a duplicate requested.
+Cancellation refunds are made net of a 20% administration charge subject to a minimum charge of £10.

 We also draw your attention to the sections headed ‘Cancellation of Insurances’ and ‘Ending your relationship with us’.

-Our financial arrangements with the insurance companies we use on ‘liability.1st’ are on a ‘risk transfer’ basis, which means that we hold premiums and refunds due to clients on behalf of the insurance undertaking concerned and under a risk transfer agreement.
-Such monies are deemed to be held by the insurer(s) with which your insurance is arranged.
-We will hold your premiums in a non-statutory client trust account pending payment to the insurer(s) concerned.
+Our financial arrangements with most insurance companies are on a ‘risk transfer’ basis, which means that we hold premiums and refunds due to clients on behalf of the insurance undertaking concerned and under a risk transfer agreement.
+Such monies are deemed to be held by the insurer(s) with whom your insurance is arranged.
+When risk transfer applies we will tell you.
+In all other cases your premiums will be held by us in a non-statutory client trust account pending payment to the insurer(s) concerned.
+For the purposes of some transactions, your premiums may pass through other authorised intermediaries before being paid to the insurer.
 The establishment of the non-statutory trust follows the rules that the FCA introduced to protect money held by authorised intermediaries.
 You should be aware that, under the non-statutory trust account rules, we are permitted to use such monies temporarily held to advance credit to clients generally.
 A copy of the Deed of Trust is available at www.primoplc.com/assets/pdfs/nonstatutorytrust.pdf or on request or may be inspected at our premises during normal office hours.
 If you object to your money being held in a non-statutory client trust account you should advise us immediately.
 Otherwise, your agreement to pay the premium together with your acceptance of these Terms of Business will constitute your informed consent to our holding your money in a non-statutory client trust account.
 We will retain interest earned on monies held in a Non-Statutory Trust account.
+PTO

 Cancellation of Insurances